cnryzgn/simple-user-auth/README.md

 # simple-user-auth

-**This is just a simple user authentication system for a ordinary website.**
+**This is just a simple user authentication system for an ordinary website.**